nicolasdao/fileman/README.md

 ## Usage
 ### Overview
-Once installed, fileman is immediately available in the terminal through the 'fileman' or 'fm' command.
+Once installed, Fileman is immediately available in the terminal through the 'fileman' or 'fm' command.
 For more details, simply type:
 ```sh
 fm
 ```